Credo AI vs SageMaker Autopilot

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Risk Assessment — Tools to evaluate AI risks systematically
+- Risk Assessment — Tools to evaluate AI risks and compliance gaps

-- Policy Governance — Manage and enforce AI compliance policies
+- Policy Governance — Manage AI policies and regulatory requirements

-- Reporting & Collaboration — Generate reports and collaborate on compliance
+- Reporting & Collaboration — Generate compliance reports and enable team collaboration

-- Automated Model Training — Builds and trains models automatically.
+- Automated Model Building — Builds ML models automatically from tabular data

-- Code Transparency — Provides access to generated code.
+- Code Transparency — Exposes generated training and tuning code

 - Focused on AI risk and compliance governance